fsbraun/djangocms-form-builder/docs/source/forms.rst

 If you want to use the structure board to build your form you will have to add the form components as child plugins to a form plugin.
-If you have registiered an application-specific form with djangocms-frontend you will be able to select one of the registered forms for be shown by the form plugin.
+If you have registiered an application-specific form with djangocms-form-builder you will be able to select one of the registered forms for be shown by the form plugin.
 (If you do both, the selected form takes precedence over the child plugins.)